 - What to Bring: watch with second hand, lab packs (when assigned), stethoscope/scissors/penlights as assigned.
 Drug books and textbooks are also sometimes helpful.

-- There will be a comprehensive mastery skills check-off over previously learned skills from 1105.
-You will be checked off on vital signs plus one other 1105 skill.
+- You will be checked off on vital signs plus one other 1105 skill.

 - You must satisfactorily complete the RNSG 1105 check-off to continue in Level One.

-- The lab will be open the week before the semester begins.
+- The nursing labs at CEC, EVC and RRC will be open the week before the semester begins.
 You are encouraged to take advantage of this practice opportunity.

-- RNSG 1413 Mastery skills check-offs: In addition to the 1105 Mastery Skills Check-Off, there will mastery skills check offs for other skills taught in Level 1.
-These include:
+RNSG 1413 Mastery Skills Check Offs: In addition to the 1105 Level Mastery Skills Check-Off, there will be mastery skill check offs for other skills taught in Level 1.

 - Physical Assessment